qwe854896/lyrio-devcontainer/README.md

 1. Clone the repository using `git clone`.
 2. Run `git submodule init` and then `git submodule update`.
-3. Run `cp config-example.yaml config.yaml` and set up smtp server for lyrio backend in config.yaml.
+3. Run `cp config-example.yaml config.yaml` in `.devcontainer/lyrio` folder and set up smtp server for lyrio backend in config.yaml.
 4. Open the project in devcontainer.
+5. You may need to use port forwarding feature in VSCode, to forward the following nginx fixed port.

 ## Services